turbot/steampipe-plugin-slack/docs/index.md

 API tokens in Slack are associated with Apps.
 To use Steampipe, you need to create an App in Slack with the appropriate permissions.

-1. Sign in to the Slack website, and view Your Apps at https://api.slack.com/apps.
+1. Sign in to the Slack website, and view "Your Apps" at https://api.slack.com/apps.
-2. Create New App for your workspace, e.g., `Steampipe CLI`.
-3. In "Add features & functionality", choose "Permissions".
-4. Grant permissions in a User token scope.
-This means the Slack App is acting on your behalf.
-See below for required scopes by table.
-5. (Re-)Install your app.
+2. Select **Create New App**.
+3. Select **From scratch**.
+4. Enter an application name, e.g., `Steampipe CLI`, and select your workspace.
+5. Select **Add features & functionality**.
+6. Select **Permissions**.
+7. Scroll down to "Scopes" and then "User Token Scopes".
+8. Add permissions by scope, using the table below to grant the required read access.
+9. Scroll up to "OAuth Tokens for Your Workspace" and (re)install your app.
-6. Get the user OAuth token for your team.
+10. Copy the user OAuth token for the application.
 It looks like `xoxp-2556146250-EXAMPLE-1646968370949-df954218b5da5b8614c85cc454136b27`.

 ### Permissions and Scopes